Smart PortfoliosTM began as a builder and manager of custom trading algorithms for hedge fund, mutual fund and registered investment advisory firms.

 In 2004, the company learned of an exciting new theoretical framework for understanding markets, called Extreme Value Theory, which offered new mathematical algorithms applicable to asset allocation.

-The mathematical algorithms taken from Extreme Value Theory represent a significant upgrade to the math used in traditional asset allocation models and allow a more accurate assessment and projection of risk-adjusted returns.
+We believe the mathematical algorithms taken from Extreme Value Theory represent a significant upgrade to the math used in traditional asset allocation models and allow a more accurate assessment and projection of risk-adjusted returns.

 We Are Unique